 The Start & Exit settings determine the modes when you start or exit the Web application.
 It includes the settings for Allow user to select run mode, Default Run Mode, and Exit Mode when exiting the Web application.
-Note: These settings are available for Web apps running in the browser only, and not available for mobile and IWA apps.

-Figure 5.92: Start & Exit Settings
+Figure 5.98: Start & Exit Settings

 Start & Exit (Browser-Based Apps Only)

 Specifies the Web application start and exit behaviors.
 Please note that the "Run after download" will result in the entire Web application to be downloaded into cache, which increases the initial download time.

-Allow user to select run mode: ○ Yes ● No
+Allow user to select run mode: Yes No

 Default run mode: Run now

 Exit Mode: Close browser Close tab Redirect to about:blank